nossie531/dyn_compatible/README.md

 ## What is this?

-This crate provides marker whether trait is [dyn compatible] or not.
+This crate provides marker whether trait is [`dyn` compatible] or not.
-("dyn compatible" is also called "object safe".)
+("`dyn` compatible" is also called "object safe".)

 ## Background

-It is important if trait is dyn compatible or not.
+It is important if trait is `dyn` compatible or not.
 However, Rust syntax does not provide marker for it.
 Instead, it is determined from the kinds of methods included in the trait.
 So, at code reading, we can't judge that without seeing all methods of the trait.
 Also, careless methods adding and removing to traits